storybookjs/ember/docs/configure/typescript.md

 ### Main.js configuration

-To make it easier to configure Typescript handling, use the `typescript` field in your [`.storybook/main.js`](./overview.md#configure-story-rendering).
+To make it easier to configure TypeScript handling, use the `typescript` field in your [`.storybook/main.js`](./overview.md#configure-story-rendering).

 The following code snippets show the fields for you to use with TypeScript: